solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 ## Stone Mass.

 The main mass of the stone, which is rather hard and not friable with the fingers, is made of an aggreate of debris particles, which are agglutinated together without any intermediate substance, as neither a glass-like nor even a distinctive binding agent between the distinct granules can be observed.
 In great number in the main mass are found tiny little slivers of minerals with totally irregular contours, such as those resulting from the destruction of crystals or crystalline masses.
-Only very seldom does one see — in thin section — such little pieces, which are delimited by regular straight lines, could be held as small crystals or small regular cleavage objects (_k_ of the lithograph table).
+Only very seldom does one see — in thin section — such little pieces, which are delimited by regular straight lines and could be held as small crystals or small regular cleavage objects (_k_ of the lithograph table).

 ...